Biffo the Bear: Buster

 In issue 575, his (then-unseen) human friend Buster appeared in his stories and had a one-off tale with Biffo in Biffo and Buster.

 Declining appearances

 When Watkins died in August 1969, David Sutherland continued the series until the 1970s, and then Jimmy Glen took over.
 Biffo remained as cover star until issue 1677, dethroned by Dennis the Menace, but appeared inside The Beano until issue 2310, however, he would have three one-off strips in the "Readers' Request" feature.

-Appearances outside of The Beano
+Appearances outside The Beano

 Originally one of R. D. Low's "new big five" comics, but ultimately failed due to paper rationing, The Magic Comic from 1939 was revived in late-January 1976 and ended in 1979.
 Spin-off stories of Biffo the Bear were printed, aimed at a younger audience than The Beano, and were about Biffo visiting his nephews Cuddly and Dudley.
 These were written and designed by Turnbull.

 Biffo was also the star of pocket-sized Twinkle books in the 1980s, drawn by Bill Ritchie.